garnajee/home-server/README.md

 ***Please refer to the [whatsapp-api/README](whatsapp-api/README.md) to install and configure this API.***

 This API allows you to send much more things than the previous one.

-#### Global Webhook

-This method will allow you to send a webhook to any service/api you want in a very easy way.

-This consists of using your own API and create your request in Python (which is more flexible than the Jellyfin Webhook plugin) and send it to the API you want.

-To do this you will need to modify as your needs the [JellyHookAPI/jellyhookapi.py](JellyHookAPI/jellyhookapi.py) file.

-Then, add the [Handlebars template](webhooks/jellyfin/global-item.handlebars) in Jellyfin > Plugin > Webhook.

-And finally, build and run the docker image.

-All these steps are explained in the [README](JellyHookAPI/README.md) of the JellyHookAPI folder.

 ### Fake Ratio